eager-dev/eagerx/docs/guide/developer_guide/object/pendulum_real.rst

 .. note::
   Mind the use of the :func:`~eagerx.core.register.bridge` decorator, which creates the link to the corresponding bridge.
   Therefore, the name of the *real_bridge* method is irrelevant, i.e. the link to the *RealBridge* is defined by the aforementioned decorator.
-  Also note that we are importing :mod:`eagerx_dcsc_setups.pendulum.real`.
+  Also note that we are importing :class:`eagerx_dcsc_setups.pendulum.real`.
   During the import, the engine nodes of this module are registered and therefore we can use the :func:`~eagerx.core.entities.EngineNode.make` and :func:`~eagerx.core.entities.EngineState.make` methods with the IDs to create these nodes (e.g. PendulumOutput).